Why 2021 is the year of the photography game

 Photography games seem to resonate with people, and I think it’s because the younger generation (or even the Umurangi Generation, if you will) understand how to view the world through that lens (please pardon the pun).
 Taking a picture in a game can feel like a tactile thing, because we so easily have the ability to do so ourselves.
 Being able to hold a camera in a digital space and take a picture of something we never could in real life feels special, and easily relatable, and in a time where more of us are working home, doing something familiar in a digital space is a comforting experience.
 And with games like Pupperazzi and Shashingo on the horizon, and a port of FATAL FRAME: Maiden of Blackwater out next month, I don’t think the trend of photography games is stopping anytime soon.

-Fatal Frame: Maiden of Black Water is out next month, as is Pupperazi and Shashingo.
+Fatal Frame: Maiden of Black Water is out next month, and Pupperazi and Shashingo are out later this year.
 All the other games mentioned in this article are out now and you can take photographs in them right away.